laoshanlung/laoshanlung.github.io/_posts/2015-05-30-callback-and-promise.markdown

 });
 {% endhighlight %}

 It looks neat, all the errors are handled in one place.
 The flow is easier to read and follow.
-But is still not quite satisfied, I wanted something more organized and more OOP.
+But it is still not quite satisfied, I wanted something more organized and more OOP.
 With libraries like `async`, although I can have a certain level of structure in my code, but I still have to repeatedly call `async.waterfall` or whatever methods to control the flow.
 As a lazy person, I don't want to do that.

 ## Modern Promises
 Promise is **NOT** a concrete implementation as many people often misunderstand, it is a specification.
 Promise aims to provide a better way to deal with asynchronous operations.
 Its main idea is to have asynchronous operations returned an object that has `then` method instead of relying on callbacks.
 The `then` method receives 2 callbacks, one to handle the successful result and the other one to handle error.
 Considering the above example, with Promise, all the operations can easily be chained together.